Lafleur (brand): History

-Alphonse Lafleur started a deli meat shop bearing his name in the parish of St. Roch in Limoilou, Quebec, in 1912.
-A discreet sign announced the shop: ALP.
-LAFLEUR — BOUCHER — SAUCISSE & VIANDE DE CHOIX.
+Alphonse Lafleur started a deli meat shop bearing his name in the St. Roch in Limoilou, Quebec, in 1912.
 The business was known for sausages and deli prepared with a careful selection and blending of spices.

 In 1913, Lafleur began acquiring the lots adjacent to his shop.
 He purchased more lots in 1920, enabling him to increase the size of the business.
-The family business continued to flourish after they started doing deliveries by truck in 1930.

 In 1934, at the age of 52, the founder Alphonse Lafleur died and his wife Oliva became the president of the company.
 Oliva and her four sons (Jean-Marie, Gérard, Raymond et Georges-Henri) inherited the business.
 The commerce was transformed into a corporation and the company's capital stock was established at 20,000 dollars, or 200 shares at 100 dollars each.

 The company focused on pork products until 1942.
-That year, the family decided to diversify and began slaughtering cattle and calves.
+That year, the family decided to diversify and began slaughtering cattle.
 Oliva Lafleur was president of the company until 1943.
 She then passed the business on to her children, along with the company shares.
 Her son Raymond became the new president and Gérard, the Treasurer.

-On June 6, 1944 a meeting of the company directors was held at which time the Lafleur boys assigned new duties to family members.

 Between 1943 and 1945, the company acquired new lots and buildings and went through a major transformation of the brand and the modernization of their equipment.
 By 1955, Lafleur employed over 80 people.
 They began offering their products wholesale and used a fleet of modern trucks for delivery.

 In 1956, the firm's capital stock was increased from 20,000 to 120,000 dollars.
 Using major daily papers in Quebec such as Le Soleil, they advertised Lafleur products including blood sausage, cracklings, head cheese, ham, etc. The brand's products were sold through grocery stores and butcher shops in the region.

 As Lafleur prepared to celebrate its 50th anniversary in 1961, the company president, Raymond Lafleur, died.
 His brother Gérard took over the leadership of the family business.

 In 1962, Lafleur was classified as a factory and had an order preparation centre, deli, salting and cooking departments as well as smokehouses and sections for packaging.

 The death of Gerard Lafleur, in 1967 led to a reorganization of the senior management.
 In 1969 important decisions for the future were taken, including a withdrawal from retail trade in order to focus on wholesale meat products and meat processing, and the cessation of calf and cattle slaughtering.

 The company signed its first collective agreement in November 1970.